antonw-88/GICSP/study-topics.md

 - 3-3, System security requirements and security levels.

 # Recommended Material
+This section contains material that seemingly is closely related to the core objectives of the GICSP exam, but that I decided to organize into a separate section in order to keep a clear delineation for the resources.

 ## Youtube Channels/Videos:
 - [Getting Started in ICS/OT Cyber Security with Mike Holcomb](https://www.youtube.com/watch?v=CCIrntyqe64&list=PLOSJSv0hbPZAlINIh1HcB0L8AZcSPc80g).